akshaykmr/emailtrail/README.md

 ## Contributing
 emailtrail uses [pipenv](http://pipenv.org/) for managing virtual env and package versions.
 - Fork the repo and clone it.
-- In project root: `pipenv install --dev`.
+- In project root: `pipenv install --dev --two`.
 This installs packages required for testing and linting
 - Jump into your virutal env: `pipenv shell`
 - Running tests: `pytest`
 - If you want to understand the code, read the test cases first.